 It isn’t really new or heavily updated for 2015, but if crash safety is your number one priority, the other car to consider in this segment is the Chevrolet Spark.

 The MINI Cooper line is also worth taking a look at.
 For 2015 it comes with either a turbocharged three- or four-cylinder engine that promise better fuel efficiency without sacrificing performance.

-What’s Coming in Sub-Compacts
+What’s Coming in Sub-Compact Cars